glennsantos/Book-Notes/Nonviolent Communication.md

 > We want to take action out of the desire to contribute to life rather than out of fear, guilt, shame, or obligation.

 1. List any activity you dread but do anyway because you perceive yourself to have no choice.
-2. Insert the words “I choose to. .. “ in front of each item you listed.
+2. Insert the words "I choose to. .. " in front of each item you listed.
 3. get in touch with the intention behind your choice by completing the statement, I choose to … because I want ….

 **With every choice you make, be conscious of what need it serves.**